Johnny Thunders: Early life and career

 Thunders was born John Anthony Genzale in Queens, New York, the second child of Josephine Genzale (née Nicoletti, 1923–1999) and Emil Genzale (1923–1982), both of Italian descent (Neapolitan/Sicilian).
 Thunders had an older sister, Mariann (1946–2009).

-He first lived in East Elmhurst and then Jackson Heights.
+Thunders primarily grew up with his mother and sister.
+He lived in a one-and-a-half-bedroom apartment in East Elmhurst until he was 13.
+Eventually, Thunders and his family moved in with Thunder's grandmother in Jackson Heights after her husband died.

+At age 14, Thunders dropped out of school and moved out the following year.
+Thunders would claim he hated school and was not the social type, preferring to spend time in parks.

-His first musical performance was in the winter of 1967 with the Reign.
+His first musical performance was in the winter of 1967 with a band called the Reign.
 Shortly thereafter, he played with Johnny and the Jaywalkers, under the name Johnny Volume, at Quintano's School for Young Professionals, around the corner from Carnegie Hall, on 56th Street near 7th Avenue.

 In 1968, he began going to the Fillmore East and Bethesda Fountain in Central Park on weekends.
 His older sister, Mariann, started styling his hair like Keith Richards.
 In late 1969, he got a job as a sales clerk at D'Naz leather shop, on Bleecker Street in the West Village, and started trying to put a band together.
 He and his girlfriend, Janis Cafasso, went to see the Rolling Stones at Madison Square Garden in November 1969, and they appear in the Maysles brothers' film Gimme Shelter (1970).

 New York Dolls bass guitarist Arthur "Killer" Kane later wrote about Thunders's guitar sound, as he described arriving outside the rehearsal studio where they were meeting to jam together for the first time: "I heard someone playing a guitar riff that I myself didn't know how to play.
 It was raunchy, nasty, rough, raw, and untamed.
 I thought it was truly inspired", adding, "His sound was rich and fat and beautiful, like a voice."

 The New York Dolls formed in 1971 with Thunders, Kane, Billy Murcia, Rick Rivets and David Johansen.
 Rivets was soon replaced by Sylvain Sylvain, and Jerry Nolan joined the band after Murcia died in November 1972.
 They were signed to Mercury Records with the help of A & R man Paul Nelson.
 Thunders recorded two albums with the band, New York Dolls (1973) and Too Much Too Soon (1974).
 They were managed by Marty Thau, and booked by Leber & Krebs.
 Subsequently, they worked with Malcolm McLaren for several months, later becoming a prototype for the Sex Pistols.

 In 1975, Thunders and the band's drummer Nolan left the New York Dolls; Thunders later blamed McLaren for the band's demise.
 The Dolls' lead singer David Johansen and guitarist Sylvain Sylvain continued playing, along with Peter Jordan, Tony Machine (an ex-assistant agent at Leber & Krebs) and Chris Robison, as the New York Dolls until late 1976.